dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > hashdump

-3. **While more useful when interacting with a machine being used, what command allows us to watch the remote user's desktop in real time?**
+3. **While more useful when interacting with a machine being used, what command allows us to watch the remote user's desktop?**

 ![Meterpreter Options|500](images/thm-ice/meterpreter-options.png)